charlax/professional-programming/training/front-end/01-modern-javascript.md

 let theVar = "a";
 theVar = "a";

-// Note: this will work ok
+// Note: const != immutable
 const constantObject = { a: 1 };
 constantObject.a = 2;
 constantObject.b = 3;